joshjmin/joshjmin/README.md

 ## Hi, I'm Joshua 👋

-💻 Computer engineering student at UofT
+💻 Computer engineering student at UofT <br>
-🦾 Working to create apps that connect communities 🧑‍🤝‍🧑 Love to collaborate with others
+🦾 Working to create apps that connect communities <br>
+🧑‍🤝‍🧑 Love to collaborate with others <br>
-📫 Find more about me here: https://joshuamin-portfolio.vercel.app/
+📫 Find more about me here: https://joshuamin-portfolio.vercel.app/ <br>